open-contracting-extensions/ocds_organizationClassification_extension/README.md

 Report issues for this extension in the [ocds-extensions repository](https://github.com/open-contracting/ocds-extensions/issues), putting the extension's name in the issue's title.

 ## Changelog

+### 2023-04-05

+* Add 'buyer-contracting-type' and 'Directive 2014/25/EU' to the `+itemClassificationScheme.csv` codelist.

 ### 2021-02-15